Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT

 with

-Here, $S_{0i}(E)$ is the incident X-ray spectrum that can be obtained by a Monte Carlo simulations or measurements; $H_i(E)$ represents the attenuation of the object between the X-ray source and the detector with a set of \{$\mu_n(E)$, $L_{n_i}$\}, which represents the linear attenuation coefficients and the path length of X-ray through the scanned object.
-It can refer to a filter used for solving spectrum information, a phantom used for phantom-to-phantom calibration, or an object employed in the actual scanning process; and ${R}_i(E^\prime; E)$ is the energy response of the $\textit i$-th detector pixel.
-This classic model has been commonly used in the field of X-ray detection and measurements.
-For PCCT, it plays a vital role in spectral correction, material decomposition, as well as image reconstruction.
-In practice, however, this model itself does not explicitly take into account some key factors that could lead to significant spectral inconsistency for the detector outputs.
+where, $S_{0i}(E)$ is the incident X-ray spectrum, available via Monte Carlo simulation or measurement; $H_i(E)$ describes object attenuation, determined by material coefficients $\mu_n(E)$ and path lengths $L_{n_i}$; ${R}_i(E^\prime; E)$ is the energy response of the $\textit i$-th detector pixel.
+Such an idealized formulation in Eq. \eqref{eq:pcdModel-Standard} does not explicitly incorporate some key factors that cause spectral inconsistencies in detector outputs in real applications.

-As illustrated in Fig.~\ref{fig:PCCT-Diagram}, two common types of spectral errors could exist in a PCCT system.
-One is associated with the variations of the source and detector filtrations, and the other the variations in the energy threshold.
-In order to take the spectral distortion and energy threshold bias into account, in this work, a novel, uniformed, and two-term factorized PCCT spectral model is proposed as follows,
+As illustrated in Fig.~\ref{fig:PCCT-Diagram}, in practice, two terms related to spectral inconsistency can be commonly encountered here.
+One is associated with the variations resulting from different spectral skew among different pixels, and the other is related to the variations in energy thresholds.
+Accordingly, a novel, unified, and two-term factorized PCCT spectral model can be established as

-where, $g_{i}(E)$ is a spectral skew term as a function of thicknesses of X-ray filters but independent of energy threshold, and $\Delta E^{k}_{i}$ is a ETB term as a function of the energy threshold within the bounds of energy integration.